JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 Claude is pretty lazy.
 When planning features it tends to want to do the easiest thing instead of a potentially bigger refactor.
 At first I took its advice more seriously but after being burned a few times I usually went with what I thought would lead to a better code base and it seemed to work out.

-# TODO

-- mention Nil and Nixd
-- a more detailed description of the core of the type checking impl (mainly how tyvars work/constraining)
-- list some gotchas for things like operator overloading and string interpolation
-- can pull some stuff from https://github.com/JRMurr/JRMurr.github.io/blob/767264b6c6b125a65db64d938b86e132d235317b/content/blog/nix-typechecker-proof-of-concept.md